Taking a Break!

 Until we can see each other in person, stay safe, and if you must go out, take all recommended precautions so we can all be healthy.
-Hope to see you at a virtual workshop!
+Hope to see you soon!

 Wow Wow is a small business in Falls Church, VA, offering workshops in fermentation in the DC area -- and now online!
 (Wow x Two!)